Signs Your AC Unit Needs a Repair

 Thermostat Issues

-Sometimes the problem isn’t with your AC unit—it’s the thermostat.
-If parts of your home feel much colder than others, the thermostat might be to blame.
-It could be misreading the room’s temperature or not properly communicating with the AC system.
-This can leave some rooms freezing while others stay warm, making things uncomfortable.
+Sometimes the issue isn’t your AC but the thermostat.
+If parts of your home feel colder than others, the thermostat could be misreading the temperature or not communicating properly with the AC.
+This can leave some rooms freezing while others stay warm.Â

 Leaky Air Ducts